 What is a transaction?In the context of databases and data storage systems, a transaction is any operation that is treated as a single unit of work, which either completes fully or does not complete at all, and leaves the storage system in a consistent state.
 The classic example of a transaction is what occurs when you withdraw money from your bank account.
 Either the money has left your bank account, or it has not — there cannot be an in-between state.

-A.C.I.D. properties: Atomicity, Consistency, Isolation, and DurabilityACID is an acronym that refers to the set of 4 key properties that define a transaction: Atomicity, Consistency, Reliability, and Durability.
+A.C.I.D. properties: Atomicity, Consistency, Isolation, and DurabilityACID is an acronym that refers to the set of 4 key properties that define a transaction: Atomicity, Consistency, Isolation, and Durability.
 If a database operation has these ACID properties, it can be called an ACID transaction, and data storage systems that apply these operations are called transactional systems.
 ACID transactions guarantee that each read, write, or modification of a table has the following properties: